CME211/notes/syllabus.md

 Note that students *must pass* the exam in order to earn a passing grade in the course.

+You will have two hours to complete the exam, but you will have a window of 24 hours in which you can open the exam and complete it within two hours.
+The two hours start when you open the exam in Canvas.
+If you foresee or encounter extenuating circumstances that would not allow you to complete the exam within the two hour limit or before the deadline, please contact the teaching staff as soon as possible.

 ## Assignments

 There will be 7 assignments (although the first is required,